Educate Your Team

 Create Strong Passwords

 Your medical practice’s patient files are filled with the type of information hackers would love to get their hands on.
 Any breach can expose your practice to severe consequences, including loss of reputation and potential HIPAA compliance violations that can be very costly.
 The passwords used for accessing applications and data retrieval are your first line of defense.
 It’s important to establish company policies about email password requirements – they must be unique from application to application, and they must be difficult to guess.
 Your healthcare facility’s policies should also address where passwords should be stored.
 You can use password managers; however, you still need to ensure that someone cannot easily stumble across the master password.
 Any new doctor, nurse, technician, or administrative staff member needs to be trained on your email password policies.
 Current staff should receive regular reminders.

 Use Multi-Factor Authentication (MFA)

 Using MFA is a quick and easy way to verify a person’s identity when logging in on different applications or devices.
 The simplest way is to have a push notification or text sent to the user’s cell phone.
 They will be able to confirm the push notification or enter the code texted to them to gain access to the device they are using to log in.
 MFA or 2FA is a convenient way to verify identities and sends notifications that someone is trying to log in to a device using your credentials.

-You don’t want to ever risk the accidental release of confidential customer/client records or any other sensitive information about your financial institution or financial planning service.
+You don’t want to ever risk the accidental release of confidential patient medical records or any other sensitive information about your medical practice.
 Keep everyone up to speed with online security best practices.
 Have questions about IT security?
 Reach out to us to learn more.